34 Best Books by Jewish Writers and Authors

 they wish they were us

 At a prestigious private school in New England, a group of kids known as “The Players” rule the school.
 They get top grades, get into the best schools, and rule the social scene.
-This is one of the books set in high school that makes me glad I never have to go back.
+But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murderer is and just how dark their privileged world is.

 Briar Rose and more books by Jewish writers